Esri/calcite-design-system/PROJECT_GUIDELINES.md

 # Project Guidelines

 Hey there and thanks for stopping by!
-We welcome all feedback and contributions to [Calcite App Components](https://github.com/Esri/calcite-components/blob/master/README.md).
+We welcome all feedback and contributions to [Calcite Components](https://github.com/Esri/calcite-components/blob/master/README.md).
 If you are interested in getting involved, we ask that you give our guidelines a read.
 Below is a list of things we've found work well for us as we continue developing our components.

 ## TOC